Restart and Upgrade a Podman deployment

 If SELinux is not in use, it should be sufficient to run the following without sudo:

-This may result in access being denied when deleting some data, but it should remove data that would conflict with restarting the deployment.
+The system may deny access when deleting some data, but this should remove data that would conflict with restarting the deployment.

 Export, import, and back up data and configuration